 Why pushing harder backfires

 The instinct is to apply more force: more discipline, more pressure, a sterner talk with yourself.
 But if effort isn't the missing ingredient, adding effort just adds strain.
 Worse, every failed push teaches your brain that this task equals struggle, so the next attempt starts from a deeper hole.
 The harder you push against a stuck start, the more shame accumulates on top of it, and shame is a terrible fuel for initiation.
+If the word that arrives at the end of those failed pushes is lazy, that word has an answer of its own, and it isn't the one you've already read.

 You don't have a motivation problem or a discipline problem.
 You have a starting problem, and starting problems respond to a smaller doorway, not a bigger push.
 The goal isn't to do the whole task.
 It's to make the first step so small the freeze has nothing to grip.